Healthcare is more than simply looking after physical needs – all of us also have emotional, psychological and spiritual needs.

 The team also offer support to colleagues who work out in the community and can be contacted through the switchboard of either James Cook or the Friarage.

-The chaplains are available through an on-call roster 24 hours a day, seven days a week (see numbers below).
+The chaplains are available through an on-call roster 24 hours a day, seven days a week (see contact numbers below).

 The chaplaincy team